languidphoton/ralts/README.md

     suds            Process stories and add Obsidian features ([[ ]] etc) cloud           Synchronise local Obsidian files with your cloud provider folder mattrans        Download posts by u/Ralts_Bloodthorne from Reddit.
-Not just from HFY! blueberries     Gets the last 5 stories, processes them and copies them to your cloud folder
+Not just from HFY! blueberries     Gets the last <storycount> stories, processes them and copies them to your cloud folder

 Options:
     -all                Process/Download all stories [default: False]